2022–23 Saudi Women's Premier League

-The 2022–23 Saudi Women's Premier League was the inaugural season of the Saudi Women's Premier League which replaced the Saudi Women's National League as the top-level women's football league in Saudi Arabia.
+The 2022–23 Saudi Women's Premier League was the inaugural season of the Saudi Women's Premier League, established as the top-tier women's football league in Saudi Arabia.

-Al-Nassr was crowned the inaugural champions of the league after defeating Al-Yamamah on the final matchday.
+Al-Nassr were crowned the inaugural champions of the league after defeating Al-Yamamah on the final matchday.

 Overview

-On 15 September 2022, the Saudi Arabian Football Federation announced the launch of the revamped format for women's football competitions by introducing the Saudi Women's Premier League and Saudi Women's First Division League.
+On 15 September 2022, the Saudi Arabian Football Federation announced the launch of a revamped women's football pyramid, introducing the Saudi Women's Premier League and the Saudi Women's First Division League.

-Initially, all eight teams that qualified for the knockout stage of the 2021–22 Saudi National Women's League secured their spots in the inaugural Saudi Women's Premier League.
-This marked a significant moment for women's football in the kingdom, gaining increasing attention from Saudis.
-Leading professional Saudi clubs to acquire self-owned teams to compete in the league.
-Al-Hilal and Al-Nassr, two of the most prominent names in Saudi football, were confirmed as participants in the new women's league.
-Al-Nassr took over the 2021–22 women's football league champions, Al-Mamlaka FC (فريق المملكة النسائي), while Al-Hilal acquired the 2021–22 women's football league runners-up, Challenge (فريق التحدي).
-Before the league kicked off in October, more professional clubs followed suit.
-Al-Ittihad took over Jeddah Eagles. while Al-Ahli and Al-Shabab completed the lineup by acquiring Miraas Jeddah Club and Storm Club, respectively.
+The eight teams that reached the knockout stage of the 2021–22 Saudi National Women's League qualified for the inaugural season of the Saudi Women's Premier League.
+Ahead of the league's launch, several professional Saudi clubs acquired existing women's teams in order to participate in the competition.
+Al-Hilal and Al-Nassr were confirmed as participants after acquiring Challenge WFC and Al-Mamlaka WFC, the runners-up and champions of the 2021–22 Saudi National Women's League, respectively.

+Prior to the start of the league in October 2022, additional professional clubs followed suit.
+Al-Ittihad acquired Jeddah Eagles, while Al-Ahli and Al-Shabab acquired Miraas Jeddah WFC and Storm WFC, respectively.